winksaville/csgrs/readme.md

 - polygons_by_metadata public function of a CSG
   - draft implementation done, pending API discussion
 - extend flatten to work with arbitrary planes
-- extend Polygon 2D functions to work with arbitrary planes
 - overwrite polygon metadata correctly in difference, intersection, etc
 - fix normals on rotate_extrude
 - fix normal on bottom face of extrude